Missing and Murdered Indigenous Women: Urban Indian Health Institute study

 In 2018, The Urban Indian Health Institute investigated reports of MMIW in 71 urban centers.
 They found 506 unique cases, with 80% of these cases occurring between 2000 and 2018.
 Of these cases, 128 (25%) were reported missing, 280 (56%) were murdered, and 98 (19%) were removed from a missing person database with no information as to whether the victim was found safe or deceased.
 The study found that many cities had poor data collection, and many jurisdictions did not respond to Freedom of Information Act requests for data, or responded with incomplete information; the study concluded that the 506 cases were 'likely an undercount'.
 The study used law enforcement records, state and national databases, media reports, public social media postings, and community and family member accounts to compile their report.
 They found that 153 cases did not exist in law enforcement data.

 The study also surveyed media coverage of the cases investigated in the report.
 They found that one-third of the media outlets covering MMIW cases used 'violent language' that reflected 'racism or misogyny or racial stereotyping' in their portrayals of the victims.

-US initiatives
+Initiatives in the United States

+Senator Tom Udall was also a leader in the 2013 effort to amend VAWA to restore Tribal jurisdiction over domestic violence crimes committed on reservations, which was instrumental to ensuring that Native women enjoy the same protection from domestic abuse as all other women in the United States.
+Earlier in his career, he worked to prevent and prosecute domestic violence when he served as New Mexico's attorney general, and even convened the first statewide roundtable on domestic violence.

+The VAWA reauthorization passed by the House includes measures to address the MMIW crisis by: